 Australians Annis and George Bills funded the installation of nearly 500 watering troughs throughout the U.S., Australia, Ireland, and England in 1927.
 Many still carry the inscription “Donated by Annis and George Bills Australia.”

-The water trough and underground drain was first patented by John G. Brown of Van Gleve, Iowa on June 28, 1881.
+The water trough and underground drain were first patented by John G. Brown of Van Gleve, Iowa on June 28, 1881.